5 Reasons Your Online Sales Are Low and Solutions

 What’s that?
-Despite all that pre-launch marketing and the huge inventory of beautiful products you’re offering, your inbox isn’t filling up?
+Despite all that pre-launch marketing and the huge inventory of beautiful products you’re offering, your inbox isn’t filling up.
 You’re not alone.
-Many an online entrepreneur has experienced a lack of sales conversions.
+Many online entrepreneurs have experienced a lack of sales conversions.
 The thing is, it’s not enough to have products and get traffic to your site.
 You need to convince the visitors to buy the products.
-Here are a few of the reasons that might not happen and what you can do to remedy them:
+Here are a few of the reasons that might not happen and what you can do to remedy them.

 Problem #1: Visitors don’t trust your site.